Updated 25/05/2026

 Microbiome Communication Breaks Down

 The gut microbiome operates on its own circadian schedule, with different bacterial populations becoming active at specific times of day.
-When host circadian rhythms become disrupted, this delicate microbial timing system also becomes dysregulated.
+According to the research findings (PMID: 40588189), when host circadian rhythms become disrupted, this delicate microbial timing system also becomes dysregulated.

-Beneficial anti-inflammatory bacterial species decline while populations producing endotoxins increase, according to research on microbiome circadian function.
+The study documents that beneficial anti-inflammatory bacterial species decline while populations producing endotoxins increase.
 This shift alters the normal communication pathways between microbes and host immune cells, potentially contributing to systemic inflammation and metabolic dysfunction.

 The implications extend to mood regulation, immune function, and metabolic health—all areas where gut-brain and gut-immune communication play critical roles.
 Our Clinical Updates section regularly covers advances in microbiome research and therapeutic applications.